-We welcome you who are visitors to Autism Networks website for the first time.
+We welcome you as a visitors to Autism Networks website for the first time.
 The site will hopefully keep us in touch with all of our service users and our Facebook page.
-By navigating through the site you will find out more about the Charity and the activities we offer.
+You can navigate through the site and you will find out more about the Charity along with the activities we offer.

-Our Charity operated as a voluntary organisation which has no employees.
-However we are parents of a person affected by ASD and committed to help and signpost others.
+Our Charity operates as a voluntary organisation which has no employees.
+However we are parents of a person affected by Autistic Spectrum Disorder and we are committed to help and signpost others looking for information.
 We have 19 year experience of running a voluntary organisation and have received additional training for working with individuals affected by the condition.
-Close contacts are maintained with Educational Physiologist, Speech, Language Therapists and other professionals supporting our services.
+Close contacts are maintained with Educational Physiologist, Speech, Language Therapists and other professionals supporting our service users.